Nephrology

 As the blood vessels in the kidney become inflamed, blood is inefficiently filtered and the acute form of this condition can be the result of an infection such as strep throat or lupus.
 The chronic type is often hereditary.

-The most common symptom is presence of protein or blood in the urine, while other symptoms include puffiness of the face and a decreased urine output.
+The most common symptom is the presence of protein or blood in the urine, while other symptoms include puffiness of the face and a decreased urine output.

 Our Specialists